adamrudolf-becube/cpp-cheatsheet/README.md

 Again, this is written in simple C++ code, but the compiler generates that code for you.

 In case of "normal" (i.e. non-virtual) functions, this whole thing is not needed, and it should be unambigous at compile (actually linking) time, which function to call.
 It's much simpler, and doesn't need any special mechanism like the virtual functions do.

+Note that the C++ standard doesn't specify how virtual functions should be implemented, so this way of implementation is just one of the possible, and usual ways, but in theory it can be different.
+Point is, *some* similar runtime lookup mechanism needs to be implemented for virtual functions.

 When you write the `virtual` keyword, you are asking the compiler to generate this mechanism for you.